Reed–Solomon error correction: Space transmission

+Post-quantum cryptography

+Shortened Reed–Solomon codes, concatenated with duplicated Reed–Muller codes are used in the Hamming Quasi-Cyclic (HQC), a code-based key encapsulation mechanism selected by NIST for standardization as an alternative quantum-resistant algorithm.

+The Signal chat application also uses Reed–Solomon codes in the Sparse Post Quantum Ratchet.

 Constructions (encoding)

 The Reed–Solomon code is actually a family of codes, where every code is characterised by three parameters: an alphabet size q, a block length n, and a message length k, with $k < n \leq q$.
 The set of alphabet symbols is interpreted as the finite field $F$ of order $q$, and thus, $q$ must be a prime power.
 In the most useful parameterizations of the Reed–Solomon code, the block length is usually some constant multiple of the message length, that is, the rate $R = \frac{k}{n}$ is some constant, and furthermore, the block length is either equal to the alphabet size or one less than it, i.e., $n=q$ or $n=q-1$.

 Reed & Solomon's original view: The codeword as a sequence of values

 There are different encoding procedures for the Reed–Solomon code, and thus, there are different ways to describe the set of all codewords.

 In the original view of Reed and Solomon, every codeword of the Reed–Solomon code is a sequence of function values of a polynomial of degree less than $k$.
 In order to obtain a codeword of the Reed–Solomon code, the message symbols (each within the q-sized alphabet) are treated as the coefficients of a polynomial $p$ of degree less than $k$, over the finite field $F$ with $q$ elements.